cisagov/ScubaGear/docs/execution/diff.md

 (`1.1`, `1.2`, `1.3`, `2.4`) report as `NewPolicy`, and the unaligned EXO and
 Teams originals as `RemovedPolicy`.

-> **Note:** a product left with no records at all — for example a Defender
-> product whose every assessed policy migrated out — is dropped from the output
+> **Note:** a product left with no records at all is dropped from the output
 > rather than rendered as an empty section.
+Migration no longer empties a
+> product — every relocated policy leaves a `Migrated` record behind — so a
+> Defender or EXO section whose every assessed policy migrated out is still
+> rendered, entirely as `Migrated` rows.

 ## Diff Key Terminology